 Hoof boots use various closure systems, from simple Velcro straps to more complex cable and buckle mechanisms.
 The right one often comes down to personal preference and your horse’s temperament.
 Velcro is quick and easy to use but can get clogged with mud and debris.
 Buckles and cable systems tend to be more secure, making them a good choice for deep mud or water crossings.
 No matter the system, remember that it can only do its job if the boot is sized correctly in the first place.

-Match the Boot to Your Activity
+Match the Boot to Your Riding Style

 Finally, think about what you’ll be doing with your horse.
 A casual trail rider has different needs than an endurance competitor.
 If you’re logging long miles, you’ll want a lightweight, streamlined performance boot.
 For leisurely rides or turnout, a sturdier all-terrain boot might be a better fit.
 If your horse is recovering from an injury, a soft, cushioned therapeutic boot is the way to go.
 Selecting the right boot is a personal choice, so align your pick with your horse’s job to ensure they have the support they need.
 You can explore some of our customer favorites in our best-selling products collection.